-The IPCM was interviewed reading the ADOC's process for providing one way for the offender population to report abuse or harassment to a public or private entity.
-He indicated the ADOC has an MOU with an outside agency that provides an avenue for the offender population to contact them and leave an anonymous message.
-He further stated that these messages are provided directly to the agency PREA Director for appropriate follow-up and resolution.
-The Auditor was able to view spreadsheets, which identify the facility and the issue; however, the is no indication of who the reporting party is, therefore, maintaining anonymity.
+The IPCM was interviewed regarding the ADOC's process for providing one way for the inmate population to report abuse or harassment to a public or private entity.
+She indicated the ADOC has an MOU with an outside agency that provides an avenue for the inmate population to contact them and leave an anonymous message.
+She further stated that

-Of the ten (10) random offenders, and ten (10) targeted offenders interviewed regarding this provision, all were very familiar with the PREA hotline, because a PREA recorded message is played every time before the offender is able to make a telephone call to friends or family.
-All of the offenders reported they were aware they could make a report via the telephone without providing their name or ID number.
+Of the forty-two (42) inmates interviewed regarding this provision, all were very familiar with the PREA hotline, because a PREA recorded message is played every time before the inmate is able to make a telephone call to friends or family.
+Allof the inmates reported they were aware they could make a report via the telephone without providing their name or ID number.

 During the on-site portion of the audit, the Auditor tested the telephones for access to the ADOC PREA hotline.
 In every instance, the PREA hotline functioned as required.
 When the receiver was picked, up a recorded message would give the person on the phone the option of making an anonymous, free telephone call to the PREA Hotline.
-When calling the PREA Hotline the offender is able to leave a message that is approximately up to 2 minutes in length.
+When calling the PREA Hotline the inmate is able to leave a message that is approximately up to 2 minutes in length.

-ADOC Administrative Regulation Number 454, Operations & Legal, dated 1/4/16, Inmate Sexual Abuse and Harassment, Page 19, Section H, 1, a, states ADOC employees, including MWRC employees, can receive information, including verbal, written, third party reports or anonymous complaints, concerning inmate sexual abuse, sexual harassment and custodial sexual misconduct; retaliation against inmates or staff who report such an incident, or any staff neglect or violation of responsibility that may have contributed to an incident or violation shall immediately report the incident through their chain of command.
+ADOC Administrative Regulation Number 454, Operations & Legal, dated January 4, 2016, Inmate Sexual Abuse and Harassment, Page 19, Section H, 1, a, states ADOC employees, including ECF employees, can receive information, including verbal, written, third party reports or anonymous complaints, concerning inmate sexual abuse, sexual harassment and custodial sexual misconduct; retaliation against inmates or staff who report such an incident, or any staffneglect or violation of responsibility that may have contributed to an incident or violation shall immediately report the incident through their chain of command.

-ADOC Administrative Regulation Number 454, Operations & Legal, dated 1/4/16, Inmate Sexual Abuse and Harassment, Page 19, H, 1, b stated that any knowledge, suspicion or information regarding sexual abuse, sexual harassment, and custodial sexual misconduct shall be reported immediately.
+ADOC Administrative Regulation Number 454, Operations & Legal, dated January 4, 2016, Inmate Sexual Abuse and Harassment, Page 19, H, 1, b stated that any knowledge, suspicion or information regarding sexual abuse, sexual harassment, and custodial sexual misconduct shall be reported immediately.